Peter Bosustow

-Peter Robert Bosustow (born 27 October 1957) is a former Australian rules footballer with the Perth Football Club in the West Australian Football League (WAFL) and the Carlton Football Club in the Victorian Football League (VFL).
+Peter Robert Bosustow (27 October 1957 – 28 April 2025) was an Australian rules footballer with the Perth Football Club in the West Australian Football League (WAFL) and the Carlton Football Club in the Victorian Football League (VFL).

 Career

 Bosustow commenced his footballing career with Perth in 1975 and played in two premiership sides in 1976 and 1977.
 After six seasons, Bosustow was recruited to Carlton where he played in the 1981, 1982 and 1983 VFL seasons.
 After being suspended for four matches at the end of the 1983 season, Bosustow left Carlton to return to the Demons where he played in the WAFL from 1984 until his retirement from the game in 1987.

 Bosustow played a total of 141 games with Perth, kicking 378 goals, and was named on a half-forward flank in Perth's 'Team of the Century' (1899 to 1999).
 Bosustow also played eight state games for Western Australia, kicking 17 goals.